2010s in European history: Belgium

+Premierships

 Bosnia and Herzegovina

 Following the general election on 3 October 2010, a process of formation of Bosnia and Herzegovina's Council of Ministers had begun.
 The resulting election produced a fragmented political landscape without a coalition of a parliamentary majority more than a year after the election.
 The centre-left Social Democratic Party, the largest party in the Federation of Bosnia and Herzegovina, and the Bosnian Serb autonomist Alliance of Independent Social Democrats, the largest party in Republika Srpska, each had 8 MPs of the total 42 MPs of the House of Representatives (28 from the Federation and 14 from Republika Srpska).
 Similarly, a crisis of government was also present at the local levels, as well as the Federal entity.
 In late 2011, the Council of Ministers (i.e. the national government) had been solved, however the country remained in a situation of perpetual political crisis, especially the Federation of Bosnia and Herzegovina.
 After months of dysfunction and arguments about legality, the entity's short-lived Federal Government had collapsed in February 2013.

 The 2014 unrest in Bosnia and Herzegovina was a series of demonstrations and riots that began in the northern town of Tuzla on 4 February 2014 but quickly spread to multiple cities in Bosnia and Herzegovina, including Sarajevo, Zenica, Mostar, Jajce, and Brčko, among others, for social reasons and with the aim of overthrowing the government.
 The riots were the most violent scenes the country had seen since the end of the Bosnian War in 1995.
 The rioting largely took place in the entity of Federation of Bosnia and Herzegovina, and the same level of unrest or activism did not occur in Republika Srpska.